fraber/openproject-time-tracker/ROADMAP.md

 - TimeEntryPanel: Fix column configuration and editors
 	- Show PT5H as 5 hours...
 	- New field activty "activity"
-- Editing:
-	- Save only when valid (at least with valid WorkPackage)
-	- Show error message when saving(?)
-	- Save edited values with:
-		- cell.change (excluding Project)?
-		- selection.change?
-- Handle strange data:
+- Handle edge cases:
 	- Projects without work packages(?)
 	- When connected to test database from Jens

-Bugs:
+- Bugs:
+	- When adding multiple new entries, there may be unforeseen behavior when saving, and multiple error messages from the server (Operation.Exceptions)
-        - When creating a new line/entry the red triangles should appear indicating this is not yet saved.
+        - When creating a new line/entry the red triangles should appear indicating that this data is not yet saved.
-	- Trying to log hours to a project without perms causes a correct error message from the server, which is not correctly interpreted yet.
-	- WPs are shown as numbers in some situations.
-	  Create debugging tab with WorkPackages?
-	- TimeEntryPanelController.onCellChange:
+- ToDo:
-		- isValid() doesn't check PT5H...
-		- A failing sync() returns an undefined success callback variable.
+	- Check that configData.host does not have trailing slash ("/")
+	- Check ToDo's in the source code
+	- Remove sync code in main.js and other places

 = V0.2.0 (no release defined yet)